Azure/CCOInsights/README.md

 **IMPORTANT**: You must follow this [procedure](https://docs.microsoft.com/en-us/azure/lighthouse/how-to/onboard-customer) to implement Azure delegated resource management to get data from subscriptions in other tenants.

-## CCO Azure GitHub Contributions Dashboard
+## CCO GitHub Contributions Dashboard

 The version 1.0 of the CCO GitHub Contributions Dashboard includes 1 report page.
 You will be able to navigate, filter and report the following information:
 - Number of contributors